Monday 1:30-4 VCAM 201, Fall 2017

 Office hours: Monday 4-5

 This class will explore how scholars have engaged the study of religion as both a theoretical concern and a methodological, scholarly practice.
 We will ask: what is religion, and how can we study it?
 How have anthropologists, sociologists, historians, philosophers, and others tried to isolate and study religion and religious phenomena?
 Along the way, we will grapple with accounts of religion provided by believers, skeptics, and critics alike.
 Each week we will discuss texts that open up these questions from within different theoretical and methodological positions, and within different traditions (although many of these texts still focus on Western religious practices, often their theoretical and methodological insights cut across a wide swath of religious practice).
 The goal of the course is to broaden and deepen our conversation about the scope and method of religious studies, and to appropriate that dialogue within our research.

 This is an advanced seminar, and so it requires strong preparation and commitment to communal dialogue.
 Everyone must be prepared to discuss the texts in detail and with argumentative force.
 There are four primary requirements for this course:

 - Full and complete participation in class discussions.
 To participate you must be present (missing one class means missing a full week of classes), and to be present you must energetically engage your peers in discussion and debate.

-Your grade will reflect the seriousness and intensity of your involvement in class discussions, your preparation for leading discussions and presenting new readings, and your final paper (that is, the aggregate of the primary requirements listed above).
+Your grade will reflect the seriousness and intensity of your involvement in class discussions, your preparation for leading discussions and presenting new readings, and your final paper–simply the aggregate of the primary requirements listed above.
 Your final paper will be weighted quite heavily, but your class participation is an important component of your final grade.